Samhain in Toronto\'s Dundas Square- the heart of Toronto

 Protestants, we believe that this is

-part of a strategy, much wider than
+a strategy, much wider than

 just the religious right, begun after